 Merriman continued to receive awards and accolades.
 In 1986 he was elected into the Inside Kung Fu Magazine’s Hall of Fame.
 The following year he was inducted into Official Karate Magazine’s Legion of Honour.

 In 1987 Merriman organised and coached his first Professional Karate Team, consisting of around 24 people.
 The team was named and sponsored by Atlantic Refining & Marketing Corp.
 The team was later renamed Transworld Oil Karate Team.
-The team was undefeated for five years in both national and international competition.
+The team was undefeated for five years in both national and international competitions.
 Apart from the competitors, the team also included a team doctor, two assistant coaches and Merriman’s wife who was the team manager.

-Merriman was invited to train with the legendary Goju-ryu master, Eiichi Miyazato, in Okinawa in 1994 .
+Merriman was invited to train with the legendary Goju-Ryu master, Eiichi Miyazato, in Okinawa in 1994.
 Miyazato had been a senior student of Goju-ryu founder, Chojun Miyagi.

 In 1995 Merriman was re-appointed Head Coach of the United States National Karate Team.
 Karate was included for the first time at the 12th Pan American Games.
-In a successful games, the US team won 7 medals – 1 gold, 1 silver, 5 bronze.
+In successful games, the US team won 7 medals – 1 gold, 1 silver, 5 bronze.
 The same year he was appointed Head Coach of the US team at the PUKO Championships held in Medellin, Columbia.
 The team won 13 medals – 3 gold, 5 silver, 5 bronze.
 The following year he was named AAU Karate Coach of the Year.

 At the Okinawa Karate, Kobudo World Tournament, held in Naha, Merriman with appointed to the Referees Council as Chief Referee.

 In 1997, on his way to a Karate tournament in Okinawa, Merriman suffered a stroke.
-The plane carrying him and a group of people, including his son Chad, had stopped of in Alaska to refuel.
+The plane carrying him and a group of people, including his son Chad, had stopped off in Alaska to refuel.
 He had collapsed and was admitted to a hospital in Alaska.
 It was found that he had a blockage in his brain.
 He attributed his Karate training in helping him recover from his stroke.
 Because of the need to train left and right sides equally in Karate, his body was able to recover from stroke much quicker than it would have.
-His doctors were surprised at how quickly he had recovered from a full blown stroke.
+His doctors were surprised at how quickly he had recovered from a full-blown stroke.